WaylonWalker/waylonwalker.com/pages/blog/kedro-incremental-versioned-datasets.md

 ## create a baseline catalog

-Once we have a pipeline setup the kedro cli can automatically fill in missing catalog entries for us with  `MemoryDataSet`'s for us.
-This helps scaffold the catalog in a consistent way, and ensre we don't end up with a typo in our dataset name.
+Once we have a pipeline setup, the kedro cli can automatically fill in missing catalog entries with  `MemoryDataSet`'s.
+Thus, using the cli helps consistently scaffold the catalog and ensure we don't end up with a typo in our dataset name.